4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 The simplest way to start from scratch is with a minimal example which defines the minimum input data needed to run the workflow.

-In this example, we need a ``project.yaml`` file with a few settings, including the *chromosome*, *resolution* and *datasets* we want to view.
+This requires just the *chromosome*, *resolution* and *datasets* we want to view.

-First, create a directory with a useful name.
-This is the *project*.
+You can create this by hand.
+First, make a well-named project directory that will hold all of our data and results:

 .. code-block::
     mkdir chr22_example

-Now, copy some hic files into that directory, and it will look something like this:
+Now, copy two related ``hic`` files into that directory, and it will look something like this:

 .. code-block::
     chr22_example/
-        ENCLB571GEP.chr22.200kb.00hr.hic
+        ENCLB571GEP.hic
-        ENCLB870JCZ.chr22.200kb.12hr.hic
+        ENCLB870JCZ.hic

 Now create a minimal ``project.yaml`` file inside the project directory that looks like this: